KennethWang6/KennethWang6/README.md

 - 👋 Hi, I’m @KennethWang6, Software Engineering Co-op at McGill
-- 👀 I’m interested in programming
+- Yes, it is a mess

 <!---
 KennethWang6/KennethWang6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.